Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Theories

-One of the most widely accepted theories for the origin of endometriosis is the very old concept of retrograde menstruation.
+One of the most widely accepted theories for the origin of endometriosis is the very old concept of “retrograde menstruation”, proposed by Sampson.
 It has been both overly glorified and vilified and certainly misunderstood often.
 This theory suggests that endometrial tissue fragments and cells escape from the uterus during menstruation, being forced backward through the Fallopian tubes, and implant in the pelvic cavity, directly forming endometriosis lesions.
 But since retrograde menstruation is very common (at least 70-90% of all women based on laparoscopy observational studies), why do most or all women with a uterus not have endo?
 Also, from a molecular point of view, eutopic endometrium and ectopic endometriosis cells differ in many respects.
 The answer to these disconnects is that perhaps this theory is indeed totally wrong and outdated.
-Or perhaps there are factors in most women that are able to bio-molecularly or immunologically repel the growth of spilled endometrial cells, while some can’t.
+Or perhaps there are factors in most women that can bio-molecularly or immunologically repel the growth of spilled endometrial cells, while some can’t.
 Or perhaps, since we know somatic stem cells exist in the endometrium, only a fraction of a certain type of stem cell may grow and differentiate if dropped into the peritoneal cavity and not all endometrial cells.
 So, before completely retiring this theory, more sophisticated studies are required with today’s scientific tools.
 We have come a long way since the limited science that was available more than 100 years ago, when this was initially proposed.

 Other theories as to how endo originates include:

-1/ coelomic metaplasia: this theory suggests that peritoneal mesothelium (lining) could transform into endometrial-like tissue (also proposed about 100 years ago)
+2/ Coelomic metaplasia: this theory suggests that peritoneal mesothelium (lining) could transform into endometrial-like tissue (also proposed about 100 years ago)

-2/ endometrial somatic stem/progenitor cells may play a role in the formation of endometriosis lesions, getting to the peritoneum either by retrograde menstruation (a variation of the original theory) or via lymph or tiny vascular transport channels
+3/ Endometrial somatic stem/progenitor cells may play a role in the formation of endometriosis lesions, getting to the peritoneum either by retrograde menstruation (a variation of the original theory) or via lymph or tiny vascular transport channels

-3/ benign metastasis, meaning that endometrial cells are transported by the lymphatic system beyond the uterus
+4/ Benign metastasis, meaning that endometrial cells are transported by the lymphatic system beyond the uterus

-4/ bone marrow pluripotent stem cells (i.e. can turn into any cell imaginable), which we know circulate in the blood, can reach the pelvis or other areas directly, implant due to a favorable local growth environment and grow.
+5/ Bone marrow pluripotent stem cells (i.e. can turn into any cell imaginable), which we know circulate in the blood, can reach the pelvis or other areas directly, implant due to a favorable local growth environment and grow.

-The truth, as almost always, is likely in between all of these theories and likely differs between individuals to some extent.
+The truth, as almost always, is likely in between all these theories and likely differs between individuals to some extent.
 Today, we have molecular evidence that supports most of the above in varying degrees and tends to overlap.

 Endometriosis Growth and Progression

-However, what happens with progression, when it happens and why is happens is where the rubber meets the road.
+However, what happens with progression, when it happens and why it happens is where the rubber meets the road.
 In answering these questions, insights and actionable strategies can be developed.
 The following are avenues or pathways by which endometriosis cells can be fueled to grow.
 Therefore, they present actionable intervention possibilities, now and into the future as we identify more targets.

 Genetics and Genomics